English Clothing Vocabulary: Complete Guide to Useful Clothes Vocabulary

 Here's what works better than just memorizing lists: use the vocabulary in context.

-Label your actual clothes with sticky notes.
+- Label your clothes with sticky notes.
 Sounds silly, but seeing "cardigan" stuck to your cardigan every time you open your closet makes it stick.

-Anyway, if you're learning English through immersion, Migaku's browser extension lets you look up clothing vocabulary (or any words) instantly while watching shows or reading fashion blogs.
+Anyway, if you're learning English through immersion, Migaku's browser extension and app let you look up clothing vocabulary (or any words) instantly while watching shows or reading fashion blogs.
 Makes building your vocabulary way more natural than grinding flashcards.
 There's a 10-day free trial if you want to check it out.